1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 While Silicon Valley raised $63 billion in 2024 compared to Israel’s $9.4 billion, Israel demonstrates the highest startup density and exits per capita globally.
 Silicon Valley startups benefit from larger domestic market, deeper pools of growth capital, and established tech giants, while Israeli founders excel at capital efficiency and global market orientation from inception.

-Many successful Israeli companies maintain dual headquarters, with R&D in Israel and go-to-market functions in Silicon Valley or New York to access customers and growth capital while retaining cost advantages for engineering teams.
+Many successful Israeli companies maintain dual headquarters, with R&D in Israel and go-to-market functions in Silicon Valley or New York.

 Israel vs. Europe